chromium/chromium/docs/updater/functional_spec.md

 *   --healthcheck
     *   Exit immediately with no error.

-If none of the above arguments are set, the updater will exit with an error.
+If none of the above arguments are set, the updater exits with an error.

 Additionally, the mode may be modified by combining it with:
 *   --system